brainglobe/brainglobe.github.io/docs/source/documentation/brainglobe-space/index.md

 ### Easy iteration over projections

-Finally, another convenient feature of BG-Space is the possibility of iterating easily through the projections of the stack and generate section names and axes labels:
+Finally, another convenient feature of brainglobe-space is the possibility of iterating easily through the projections of the stack and generate section names and axes labels:

 ```python